makrai/notes/koromilas21-multimod-emo-survey.md

   * labels for emotion recognition + for (text-based) sentiment analysis
   * mostly used for sentiment analysis architectures (eg, [63,66,67,70,83–85])
 * IEMOCAP [74]
-  * the most widely used dataset, is
+  * the most widely used dataset
-  * collected in a detailed way in a lab environment.
-The use of
+  * collected in a detailed way in a lab environment
-    * ten actors which attach different realistic emotions in dyadic sessions makes this dataset the collection with the strongest ground truth.
-In
+    * ten actors which attach different realistic emotions in dyadic sessions makes this dataset the collection with the strongest ground truth
   * visual features of high quality, since markers on the face, head and hands were used in order to capture facial expressions and hand movements
-  * one of the oldest, well recorded, annotated and maintained datasets, and
+  * one of the oldest, well recorded, annotated and maintained datasets
   * the overwhelming majority of multimodal architectures are evaluated using
   * overfitting
     * a variety of unwanted features since it only includes a small number of speakers and subjects discussed
 * The rest of the datasets are not extensively used in multimodal emotion recog
   * they can be used in a cross-dataset evaluation scheme in order to produce highly generalizable results and upgrade the performance estimation to a more realistic manner

 ## 4.2.
 Performance Evaluation Metrics